-More than any other series on television, an episode of Game of Thrones can often feel like 48 minutes of watching players set up a chessboard wherein, to paraphrase another classic HBO series, “all the piece matter.”
+More than any other series on television, an episode of Game of Thrones can often feel like 48 minutes of watching players set up a chessboard wherein, to paraphrase another classic HBO series, “all the pieces matter.”
 Last night’s episode, “High Sparrow,” was no different.
 And in the case of the dueling queens — Margaery and Cersei — they were literally moving a pawn around the chessboard in the form of King Tommen.
 But despite brief detours following the Lannister siblings’ plights in both King’s Landing and Volantis, the episode was mainly about (three of) the surviving Stark children and each one’s struggle to accept, reject, or reclaim their name.

 Starting with the youngest (this season, anyway), “High Sparrow” picks up right after Arya was let into the House of Black and White last week.
 Turns out training to be a Faceless Man requires a lot of menial labor.
 In addition to suffering taunts from fellow trainees, Arya has to spend most of her time cleaning the floors.
 When she questions the purpose of such meaningless tasks to Jaqen, he basically tells her to keep waxing.

 Turns out Arya can’t quite become the thing that she wants to become until she lets go of who she’s trying to leave behind.
 In addition to her worldly possessions, she must also abandon the name Arya Stark if she truly wants to be “No One.”
 Which we later see is easier said than done when Arya is unable to drop Needle into the waters of Braavos.
 Instead, she hides the sword under a bunch of rocks like Rick Grimes.